cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/blackout-period.md

 1. Go to your target's settings.
 2. In the Scanner tab, locate the **Blackout Period** section.
+3. Enable the feature by toggling the switch component.
+   - Note: Disabling the feature does not delete your saved blackout periods.
-3. Set the start and end times for when the scan will be paused and resumed.
+5. Define the start and end time/day for when the scan will be paused and resumed.
-4. Select the days of the week.
-6. Save your changes.
+7. Save your changes.

 ## Other Considerations